bbauska/LFS171x/README.md

 <h3 id="ch1-2">1.2 Distributed Ledger Technology (DLT)</h3>

 <h3>Background - The Rising Interest in Distributed Ledger Technologies</h3>
-Looking back to the last half century of computer technologies and architectures, you may observe a trend of fluctuation between the centralization and subsequent decentralization of computing power, storage, infrastructure, protocols, and code.
+Looking back to the last half century of computer technologies and architectures, you may observe a trend of fluctuation between the centralization and subsequent decentralization of computing power, storage, infrastructure, protocols, and code.<br/>
 Mainframe computers are largely centralized.

 They typically house all computing power, memory, data storage, and code.
-Access to mainframes is mainly by "dumb terminals", which only take inputs and outputs, and do not store or process data. <b/>
+Access to mainframes is mainly by "dumb terminals", which only take inputs and outputs, and do not store or process data. <br/>

-With the advent of personal computers and private networks, similar computational capabilities were now housed both on the clients, as well as the servers. <b/>
+With the advent of personal computers and private networks, similar computational capabilities were now housed both on the clients, as well as the servers. <br/>
 This, in part, gave rise to the "client-server" architecture, which supported the development of relational database systems.
-Massive data sets, which are housed on mainframes, could move onto a distributed architecture.  <b/>
+Massive data sets, which are housed on mainframes, could move onto a distributed architecture.  <br/>

-This data could replicate from server to server, and subsets of the data could be accessed and processed on clients, and then, synced back to the server. <b/>
+This data could replicate from server to server, and subsets of the data could be accessed and processed on clients, and then, synced back to the server. <br/>

 **[`^        back to top        ^`](#table-of-contents)**

-Over time, Internet and cloud computing architectures enabled global access from a variety of computing devices; whereas mainframes were largely designed to address the needs of large corporations and governments. <b/>
+Over time, Internet and cloud computing architectures enabled global access from a variety of computing devices; whereas mainframes were largely designed to address the needs of large corporations and governments. <br/>
-Even though this "cloud architecture" is decentralized in terms of hardware, it has given rise to application-level centralization (e.g. Facebook, Twitter, Google, etc.).  <b/>
+Even though this "cloud architecture" is decentralized in terms of hardware, it has given rise to application-level centralization (e.g. Facebook, Twitter, Google, etc.).  <br/>
-Currently, we are witnessing the transition from centralized computing, storage, and processing to decentralized architectures and systems. <b/>
+Currently, we are witnessing the transition from centralized computing, storage, and processing to decentralized architectures and systems. <br/>

 According to Muneeb Ali, these systems aim to
 <blockquote>
 "give explicit control of digital assets to end-users and remove the need to trust any third-party servers and infrastructure".
 </blockquote>

-Distributed ledger technology is one of the key innovations making this shift possible.  <b/>
+Distributed ledger technology is one of the key innovations making this shift possible.  <br/>

-A distributed ledger is a type of data structure which resides across multiple computer devices, generally spread across locations or regions.  <b/>
+A distributed ledger is a type of data structure which resides across multiple computer devices, generally spread across locations or regions.  <br/>

-Distributed ledger technology (DLT) includes blockchain technologies and smart contracts.<b/>
+Distributed ledger technology (DLT) includes blockchain technologies and smart contracts.<br/>

-While distributed ledgers existed prior to Bitcoin, the Bitcoin blockchain marks the convergence of a host of technologies, including timestamping of transactions, Peer-to-Peer (P2P) networks, cryptography, and shared computational power, along with a new consensus algorithm.<b/>
+While distributed ledgers existed prior to Bitcoin, the Bitcoin blockchain marks the convergence of a host of technologies, including timestamping of transactions, Peer-to-Peer (P2P) networks, cryptography, and shared computational power, along with a new consensus algorithm.<br/>

 In summary, **distributed ledger technology (dlt)** generally consists of three basic components:
 <ol>
-<li>  1.
-A data model that captures the current state of the ledger,</li>
+<li>  A data model that captures the current state of the ledger,</li>
-<li>  2.
-A language of transactions that changes the ledger state,</li>
+<li>  A language of transactions that changes the ledger state,</li>
-<li>  3.
-A protocol used to build consensus among participants around which transactions will be accepted, and in what order, by the ledger.</li>
+<li>  A protocol used to build consensus among participants around which transactions will be accepted, and in what order, by the ledger.</li>
 </ol>

 **[`^        back to top        ^`](#table-of-contents)**